Ohtani fans 5 in return to mound; Harper HR on 1st swing - WTMJ

 BREWERS 12, ROCKIES 3

-Corbin Burnes finished sixth in the NL Cy Young voting in 2020 and opened 2021 by striking out five of the seven batters he faced in a two-inning start.
-Jordan Zimmerman followed with two innings of work, allowing three runs on three hits.
+Corbin Burnes finished sixth in NL Cy Young Award voting in 2020 and opened 2021 by striking out five of the seven batters he faced in a two-inning start.
+Jordan Zimmermann followed with two innings of work, allowing three runs on three hits.
 Derek Fisher and Nicholas Kahle homered for Milwaukee.

-Pitcher Austin Gomber, the lone major league player the Rockies received from St. Louis in the trade for Nolan Arenado, allowed a hit and struck out two in his two-inning start.
-Trevor Story hit a three-run homer for Colorado.
+Colorado pitcher Austin Gomber, the lone major leaguer the Rockies received from St. Louis in the trade for Nolan Arenado, allowed a hit and struck out two in his two-inning start.
+Trevor Story hit a three-run homer.

 BRAVES BATTING ORDER